awslabs/aws-encryption-sdk-specification/framework/kms-keyring.md

 To attempt to decrypt a particular [encrypted data key](#structures.md#encrypted-data-key), OnDecrypt MUST call [KMS Decrypt](#kms-decrypt).

+For each [KMS Decrypt](#kms-decrypt) call, if an AWS region can be extracted from the [encrypted data key](structures.md#encrypted-data-key)'s [key provider info](structures.md#key-provider-information).
+The KMS Keyring MUST call [KMS Decrypt](#kms-decrypt) using the client supplied by the [client supplier](#client-supplier), given the region as input.

-If an AWS region can be extracted from the [encrypted data key](structures.md#encrypted-data-key)'s [key provider info](structures.md#key-provider-information), then the [KMS client](#kms-client) that calls [KMS Decrypt](#kms-decrypt) MUST be the client returned by the [client supplier](#client-supplier) when given that region as input.
-If an AWS region cannot be extraced from the CMK ARN, then the KMS Keyring MAY choose an arbitrary region.
+If an AWS region cannot be extracted from the [encrypted data key](structures.md#encrypted-data-key)'s [key provider info](structures.md#key-provider-information) then the KMS Keyring MUST input to the [client supplier](#client-supplier) a value denoting an unknown region.
-If the [client supplier](#client-supplier) does not provide any client for the given region for the Decrypt call, OnDecrypt MUST skip that particular [encrypted data key](#encrypted-data-key).
+If the client supplier does not provide any client for the given region for this Decrypt call, OnDecrypt MUST skip that particular [encrypted data key](#encrypted-data-key).

 When calling [KMS Decrypt](#kms-decrypt), the keyring MUST call with a request constructed as follows: